doliaro/assignment1/bio.md

 In CS162 I felt like I really improved upon my C++ knowledge and was really becoming more comfortable with it.
 I was much more proud of my work as I continued to learn.

-In some of my free time I have also studied Javascript and some of its frameworks.
+In some of my free time I have also studied Javascript and some of its frameworks, I have also looked a bit into Java awhile back and because of my C++ experience its much easier to understand.

 Im having trouble of thinking of something else to add so Im writing this sentence.